This quick and easy recipe for Reese’s peanut butter fudge is the perfect creamy dessert candy for the Thanksgiving and Christmas holidays.

 Finally, add the creamy peanut butter and let everything melt for a minute or so and then stir the fudge.

 See how easy that was?
 It is the easiest fudge recipe around.
-If you’re wanting to make gifts for friends and neighbors, or bring treats to the kid’s teachers, this is the ticket.
+If you want to make gifts for friends and neighbors or bring treats to the kid’s teachers, this is the ticket.

 You can make Reese’s peanut butter fudge, cut it up into small pieces, and hand it out as gifts.
 Easy peasy.

-You can either leave the fudge on the counter to set up for a couple of hours or place it in the refrigerator for at least an hour to take shape.
+You can either leave the fudge on the counter to set up for a couple of hours at room temperature or place it in the refrigerator for at least an hour to take shape.

-You can also make this your go-to fudge without Reese’s Pieces and add something else, or make it without candy at all.
+You can also make this your go-to fudge without Reese’s Pieces and add a different candy, or make it without candy at all.

 Reese’s Peanut Butter Fudge

-- Add the candy and pour it into a dish to set up.
+Add half of the candy to the fudge mixture and pour it into a dish to set up.
+Sprinkle the remainder of the candy on the top of the fudge.

 If you like this creamy peanut butter fudge, try these fudge recipes: